JabinWashburn/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach executres a function for each array element. .map creates a new array with the new results calling a provided function on every element in the array

 2. What is the difference between a function and a method?

+methods are strored as object properties. functions perform a particular task.

 3. What is closure?

+a closure gives you access to an our functions scope

 4. Describe the four rules of the 'this' keyword.

+  1. Window/global binding the value of 'this' would be the window/console Object;
+  2. Implicit Binding Whenever perceding dot calls a function the object before the dot is 'this'
+  3. New Binding Whenever we use a constructor function THIS referes to the specific opject that is created by the construct function
+  4. Explicit binding whevever we use JS call or apply method THIS is explicitly defined

 5. Why do we need super() in an extended class?

+it allows us to access and call functions in a objects parent.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: